STAT545-UBC/STAT545-UBC-original-website/cm/cm001_course-intro-sw-install-account-signup/README.md

   html_document:
     toc: true
     toc_depth: 4
-    includes:
-      after_body: ../../include/nothing.html
 ---

 ### cm001 2014-09-03 Wednesday overview

-  * Introduction to the course
+  * Introduction to the course *slides to be posted after class*
+  * Students to do for Monday 2014-09-08 (see below)
-  * TO DO: install software
+    - install software
-  * TO DO: sign up for accounts
+    - sign up for accounts
+  * Don't panic if there are glitches.
+That's normal.
+  * What's coming?
+We'll help you begin to use all your new toys next week!

 #### Git